gattaca-com/based-op/docs/docs/overview.md

 #### 1. Initial deployment
 The existing centralized sequencer is upgraded to a single centralized gateway, using the existing rollup stack as fallback.
 Additional enhancements such as pipelined block production and replay are available for replica nodes to upgrade

-#### 2. Multiple gateways with whitelist
+#### 2. Whitelisted gateways
-Additional gateways introduced via a whitelist enforced by the rollup operator
+Additional gateways are introduced via a whitelist enforced by the rollup operator.
+Gateways are selected in a round-robin fashion and maintain an SLA-like agreement with the rollup operator.
+In a second step, the lookahead is introduced so that L1 proposers can opt in and delegate to gateways.
+Slashing is still not enabled at this step.

 #### 3. Permissionless gateways
-Gateways can permissionlessly join the sequencer set, and proposers are able to delegate sequencing responsibilities to gateways.
+Gateways can permissionlessly join the sequencer set, and proposers are able to delegate sequencing responsibilities to gateways without any restrictions.
 Proposers are expected to monitor the performance and reliability of their delegates.
 At this stage, slashing mechanisms are activated to address safety and liveness faults.
 Further research is needed to ensure that full decentralization doesn't compromise liveness and UX of the rollup.